-Plopping is a technique used by lots of people with curly hair, and it's basically just code for drying your curls with a cotton t-shirt as opposed to simply wrapping it up in a towel, as many of us have likely been accustomed to for as long as we can remember.
-The objective behind it is for the t-shirt to reduce frizz and absorb more water in a way that a towel can't, leaving you with bouncier, tighter curls.
-There's really not much to it, and there are tons of tutorials on the internet that can guide you through the entire process.
-Read ahead for our step-by-step guide and a visual.
+Plopping is a popular technique used by lots of people with curly hair, and it's basically code for drying your coils with a cotton T-shirt as opposed to simply wrapping it up in a towel, as many of us have likely been accustomed to for as long as we can remember.
+The objective behind plopping curly hair is for the T-shirt to reduce frizz and absorb more water in a way that a towel can't, thanks to its thinner and gentler fabric that causes less friction.
+The end result is bouncier, tighter curls.
+The best part?
+Plopping is as easy as it sounds, and works no matter if you have long or short hair.

 Step 2: Position Your T-Shirt